 Activities at Blue Monkey, 5 Star Luxury Holiday Cottage

-- Kingsand: Kingsand Beach is a mixture of sand & shingle which is located along The Cleave.
-Girt Beach is mainly shingle, but with some sand & can be found along Market Street.
-It is relatively sheltered by Picklecombe Point to the east and Penlee Point/Rame Head to the west.
-Quite popular with families the twin villages offer good drinking establishments and small shops, whilst cliff walkers will find excellent, if not too taxing, strolls to Mount Edgcumbe and Cremyll and also up onto Rame Head.
+- Kingsand Beach is a mixture of sand and shingle which is located along The Cleave.
+Girt Beach, along Market Street, is mainly shingle, but with some sand.
+It is relatively sheltered by Picklecombe Fort and Penlee Point/Rame Head.

-- Cawsand: Cawsand Beach is mainly sand and is found along The Bound.
-A pleasant shingle beach with all the usual facilities at the back of the beach.
-There are rock pools and inlets for children to play in and its sheltered location makes Cawsand a popular beach with families.
+- Cawsand Beach is mainly sand and is found along The Bound with all the usual facilities at the back of the beach.
+There are rock pools and inlets for children to play in and a sheltered location makes Cawsand a popular family choice.

-- Whitsand Bay: A short trip to the other side of the Rame Peninsula will take you to a 7km stretch of perfect sand that is the beach at Whitsand Bay.
-Visitors should note that access to the beach is very steep (10 minute walk).
+- Whitsand Bay.
+A short 10 minute walk to the other side of the Rame Peninsula will take you to a 4 mile stretch of perfect sand that is the beach at Whitsand Bay.
+Please note that access to the beach is very steep.

-Blue Monkey is the perfect Coastal Cottage to rent in Cornwall and Whitsand bay is a great learners surfing beach (experienced surfers can hire boards from the cafe on the beach) at low tide kite surfing is excellent.
+Blue Monkey is the perfect Coastal Cottage to rent in Cornwall and nearby Whitsand Bay is a great learners surfing beach (experienced surfers can hire boards from the cafe on the beach) and at low tide the kite surfing is also excellent.

-Adventure Bay Surf School.
-Experienced surf coaches will warm you up, show you how to catch waves, and get you on your feet in the sand before taking you out into the water under the supervision of their Surf Lifeguard trained instructors.
+Experienced coaches will show you how to catch waves and get you on your feet in the sand before taking you out on the water under the supervision of their Surf Lifeguard trained instructors.

 All equipment, including wetsuits and surfboards are provided complimentary for your use during lessons.